 You may experience an immediate plumping effect the next day but it is more of a temporary effect.

 Recommended Needle Size- The recommended needle size or bristles' length for a home microneedling treatment is 0.5 mm which is the minimal size needed to stimulate collagen.
 Anything higher than that should be done by a professional who specializes in microneedling in office or at their spa.

 Does Microneedling Hurt? – Most people would say that microneedling at home or using the Banisher 2.0 doesn’t hurt but rather feels like velcro being pressed into their skin.

 At home microneedle tools are not deep enough to reach the dermis layer of skin which contain nerves and blood vessels so they don't require numbing cream.

 There are things that you can use and should avoid after a microneedling treatment.

 What to avoid

-Using tools like the Banisher 2.0 with shallower bristles have fewer side effects and here are the common ones
+Using at home microneedling tools like the Banisher 2.0 with shallower needles will have fewer side effects compared to in office treatments.

-Also, results may vary from person to person as it may take a few days, weeks or months, to get positive results depending on your skin’s tolerance and reaction to the treatment.
+Also, results may vary from person to person as it may take some people just a few weeks and others several months, to get positive results depending on your skin’s tolerance and your own natural healing ability to the treatment.